kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

 = 3.2.9 =
-* Security update addressing XSS code vulnerability (Thanks to Artyom Krugov from CleanTalk)
+* Security update addressing XSS code vulnerability (Thanks to Artyom Krugov from CleanTalk and Animesh Gaurav from Automaticc)

 = 3.2.8 =
 * Fixes various PHP 8 deprecation warnings when debug is enabled